praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note::

     For this to work VirtualEnv_ needs to be installed.
 You can tell it's installed by executing ``virtualenv`` from the command line.
 If that command runs successfully with no errors VirtualEnv_ is installed.
-If not you can install it by executing ``pip install virtualenv`` from the command line.
+If not you can install it by executing ``sudo pip install virtualenv`` from the command line.

 Now that you created and activated the virtual environment install Vumi with the following command::